Spinach Quiche

 I don’t think it is an accident that stuffed cabbage is a Christmas dish.
 You can surely serve it any time but it is the perfect dish for the holidays.

 I smile every time I remember my daughter’s reaction.
 She was three years old when she saw stuffed cabbage on the Christmas table and screamed ‘YUCKY’.
 However, after she tried it, she realized how delicious it was.
-Ever since then, she makes sure that it is on the Christmas menu every year.
+Ever since then, she makes sure that stuffed cabbage is on the Christmas menu.

 The recipe is not too difficult, though it is time-consuming.
 Just remember you won’t have to cook for 3 days afterwards!
 There are many variations of this recipe but this is how I make it.
 Please feel free to experiment with it.